 All schools in Queensland are committed to providing safe and supportive learning environments which address the educational needs of all students.
-Within this environment Loganlea State High School promotes the Department of Education attendance policy Every Day Counts.
+Within this environment Loganlea State High School promotes the department of EducationEducationattendancepolicyEveryDayCounts.

 In addition to this framework, the Loganlea SHS attendance policy aims to:

-- Develop and reinforce the importance of the connection between school, student, home and the wider school community to positively impact on student attendance, engagement and academic achievement - Develop relationships between teachers (Care Group teacher or other) and students so that students feel safe to attend school and voice their needs - academic, social or emotional - Provide a platform for students to develop resilience and self-motivation
+- Develop and reinforce the importance of the connection between school, student, home and the wider school community to positively impact on student attendance, engagement and academic achievement - Develop relationships between teachers (Care Group teacher or other) and students so that students feel safe to attend school and voice their needs academic, social or emotional - Provide a platform for students to develop resilience and self-motivation

-When a student misses...
-That equals...
-Which is Over 13 years of schooling...
-10 minutes per day 50 minutes per week Nearly 1 and a half weeks per year Nearly half a year 20 minutes per day 1 hour 40 minutes per week Over 2 and a half weeks per year Nearly 1 year Half an hour per day Half a day per week 4 weeks per year Nearly 1 and a half years l hour per day 1 day per week 8 weeks per year Over 2 and a half years
+When a student misses That equals Which is Over 13 years of schooling 10 minutes per day 50 minutes per week Nearly 1 and a half weeks per year Nearly half a year 20 minutes per day 1 hour 40 minutes per week Over 2 and a half weeks per year Nearly 1 year Half an hour per day Half a day per week 4 weeks per year Nearly 1 and a half years I hour per day 1 day per week 8 weeks per year Over 2 and a half years